 In turn, you are suddenly launched into fight or flight mode, which puts additional stress on your body.
 To avoid this problem, try getting up a little earlier in the morning.
 This will allow you to unwind a bit before facing morning traffic and before greeting your boss’ smiling face.

 Before you point out that this will deprive you of sleep and leave you feeling tired; yes you need to also go to bed a little earlier to make sure you get enough sleep.
 After all if there’s on thing that’s guaranteed to leave you feeling stressed it’s trying to get through a hard day while feeling tired.

 Plan Your Day Better

 Giving yourself a little time also helps relieve some of the pressure you feel when you’re getting ready for the day.
-If it helps, write up a schedule for yourself.
+If it helps, write up a schedule for yourself and actually plan when you are going to tackle each job on your list.
 You don’t have to make it too regimented; just set aside as much time you think you need to perform each task during the day.

 If you find yourself taking more time than you need, back off and take a breather.
 It’s best not to spend too much time doing one thing, because it takes time away from other things you have to do.

 Make a time commitment and stick to it.

 Don’t overstress yourself.
 When it comes to stress management, adding extra responsibilities to your schedule will only add to your pressure.
 Instead of trying to do everything within a given timeframe, give yourself a little leeway to take care of other things.